fhidalgor/erdos2021-project/README.md

 # erdos2021-project
 Final project for the Erdos Institute 2021 data-science bootcamp

-# runner
-Data science code for the runner that will call the engine in project-vignette.

 # Installation

 0.

-> git clone --recursive
+> git clone --recursive git@github.com:fhidalgor/erdos2021-project.git

 1. Install `poetry` and `pyenv`, you can get more information on how to do it on your local machine here: